yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-offset/index.md

 </div>
 </div>

-The `diff` column shows how much the employee's salary differs from the previous colleague's.
+The `diff` column shows how much the employee's salary differs from the previous colleague's salary.
 As you can see, there are no significant gaps.
-The largest are Diane and Bob (11%) and Irene and Frank (15%).
+The largest ones are Diane and Bob (11%) and Irene and Frank (15%).

 How do we go from "before" to "after"?